 Oxfam frequently works in situations of change and transition.
 We may be leaving a camp, an area or a programme when the emergency phase of the project is completed, or when there are still ongoing WASH needs and activities.
-General principles for Programme Exit are detailed in the HUMANITARIAN HANDBOOK, however there are some specific considerations for WASH.
-WASH teams should be actively involved in determining exit plans in the early stages of the response to ensure appropriate technical input is given to decisions on continuation or phase out of WASH activities and to optimise long term positive effects and reduce dependency.
+WASH teams should be actively involved in determining exit plans in the early stages of the response to ensure appropriate technical input is given to decisions on continuation or phase-out of WASH activities and to optimise long term positive effects and reduce dependency.

 - WASH staff should work with logistics colleagues to ascertain the presence and functionality of local commercial suppliers of, for example, spare parts for WASH facilities or replacement hygiene items, as this will affect programme sustainability.

 - It is imperative when handing over facilities that a public meeting be held between Oxfam Representatives and other relevant stakeholders.
 This meeting should be used to ensure that there are no outstanding grievances (standard of the works, payments) and should be completed before final payment is made to contractors or partners.

 - The handover of WASH activities to another NGO needs clear communication between the affected community and staff from both Oxfam and the other NGO.
 If Oxfam is using a particular approach (for example not paying incentives to committee members or collecting market waste on a daily basis) WASH staff should advocate that the other NGO continues such policies.
 If this isn’t possible, changes should be explained clearly to the affected community.

 - Oxfam’s approach should be in line with the existing government or traditional system.
 Forming a water user association in country where this structure does not exist is not effective.